Vyral/base-template/_posts/2019-09-02-should-you-get-pre-approved-before-making-an-offer.md

 {% include youtube.html %}

-When homebuyers ask me about pre-approvals, one of the questions I hear most often is “Should I get pre-approved with a lender before making an offer?”
+When homebuyers ask me about pre-approvals, one of the questions I hear most often is, “Should I get pre-approved with a lender before making an offer?”

 **Our recommendation is to always get a pre-approval before you even start looking for houses.** There are a few reasons for this.